digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/03-deploy-dependencies/00-intro.rst

 * A running Kubernetes cluster (1.24+) in which you have access to the following:

   * Create and manage namespaces
-  * Manage resources, including custom resource definitions
+  * Manage resources, including Custom Resource Definitions

 * The following command-line tools installed: